Directing and writing credits:

 The dinner gets worse and worse until Jess leaves, and, once again, Emily does everything she can to make Rory feel comfortable.

 Meanwhile in New York, Lorelai spends the night going to a shitty, boring play with her nice but boring boyfriend and Sookie and Jackson.
 She wakes up in a bathrobe after spending the night with her boyfriend to call and check in on Rory.
 Rory tells Lorelai that she’s still at Emily’s, and Lorelai pretends to be outraged at Emily’s presumed bad behavior.
 Apparently making assumptions is a shared trait.
-I loved how quickly and ferociously Emily turned from sweet to sour when Rory hands the phone to Lorelai and leaves the room.
+I loved how quickly and ferociously Emily turns from sweet to sour when Rory hands the phone to Lorelai and leaves the room.

 Emily: How can you let your daughter be with that abominable thug?
 First he’s late.
 How disrespectful!
 Then he’s rude to Rory.
 Rude to me.
 Oh and that attitude!
 I wanted to slap that monosyllabic mouth of his.
 And God forbid they’re in another accident together or his heap of a car breaks down and cell phones are beneath him and they’re stranded in the middle of nowhere!
 How can you let this happen??
 He had a black eye.
 He belongs in jail!